 You can use nonfat Greek yogurt, but it can be too thin to coat the fruit; I prefer the viscosity of whole milk yogurt.

-Summer Fruit Salad with Orange Vanilla Yogurt Dressing is a modern spin on classic fruit salad.
+Helpful tools and equipment to make Summer Fruit Salad with Orange Vanilla Yogurt Dressing (Affiliate Links):

 - 1 pound strawberries, sliced